Flood geology: Creation science

 The teaching of evolution, reintroduced in 1963 by the Biological Sciences Curriculum Study textbooks, was prohibited by laws in some states.
 These bans were contested; the Epperson v.
 Arkansas case which began late in 1965 was decided in 1968 by the United States Supreme Court ruling that such laws violated the Establishment Clause of the First Amendment to the United States Constitution.

-Some creationists thought a legal decision requiring religious neutrality in schools should shield their children from teachings hostile to their religion; Nell J. Segraves and Jean E. Sumrall (a friend of Lammerts who was also associated with the Creation Research Society and the Bible-Science Association) petitioned the California State Board of Education to require that school biology texts designate evolution a theory.
+Some creationists thought a legal decision requiring religious neutrality in schools should shield their children from teachings hostile to their religion; Nell J. Segraves and Jean E. Sumrall (a friend of Lammerts who was also associated with the CRS and the Bible-Science Association) petitioned the California State Board of Education to require that school biology texts designate evolution as a theory.
 In 1966 Max Rafferty as California State Superintendent of Public Instruction suggested that they demand equal time for creation, as the Civil Rights Act of 1964 allowed teachers to mention religion as long as they did not promote specific doctrines.
 Their first attempt failed, but in 1969 controversy arose over a proposed Science Framework for California Schools.
 Anticipating success, they and others in the Bible-Science Association formed Creation Science, Inc., to produce textbooks.
 A compromise acceptable to Segraves, Sumrall and the Board was suggested by Vernon L. Grose, and the revised 1970 Framework included "While the Bible and other philosophical treatises also mention creation, science has independently postulated the various theories of creation.
 Therefore, creation in scientific terms is not a religious or philosophical belief."
-The result kept school texts free of creationism, but downgraded evolution to mere speculative theory.
+The result kept school texts free of creationism but downgraded evolution to mere speculative theory.

 Creationists reacted to the California developments with a new confidence that they could introduce their ideas into schools by minimizing biblical references.
-Henry M. Morris declared that "Creationism is on the way back, this time not primarily as a religious belief, but as an alternative scientific explanation of the world in which we live."
+Henry M. Morris declared "Creationism is on the way back, this time not primarily as a religious belief, but as an alternative scientific explanation of the world in which we live."
 In 1970 Creation Science, Inc., combined with a planned studies center at Christian Heritage College as the Creation-Science Research Center.
 Morris moved to San Diego to become director of the center and academic vice-president of the college.
 In the fall he presented a course at the college on "Scientific Creationism", the first time he is known to have used the term in public.
 (Two years later, the Creation-Science Research Center split with part becoming the Institute for Creation Research (ICR) led by Morris.)